alinesousaa/alinesousaa/README.md

 ### Hey, welcome! 👋

-#### A Front-end Developer by day ☼ and a "Dev to Community Articles" Contributor by night ☾
+#### A Back-end Developer by day ☼ and a "Dev to Community Articles" Contributor by night ☾

 I write articles at [DevTo](https://dev.to/alinesousaa);